Compare, side by side

-Pick up to 4 brands below and let Benny give you the honest rundown — pricing tier, showroom footprint, warranty, delivery, finance, and rating.
+Pick up to 4 brands below and we'll give you the honest rundown — pricing tier, showroom footprint, warranty, delivery, finance, and rating.
 Or jump straight to one of the most-asked head-to-head verdicts below.

 Every brand on ProperSofa is rated on the same 7 dimensions, so when you put two side by side the comparison is genuinely apples-to-apples: